Bornmajor/reusable-auth-form/README.md

 This project is a demonstration of how to create a reusable authentication form with built-in validations.
 It allows customization for sign-in, sign-up, or third-party authentication.

+## Usage

+You access and customize the react form component from 'src/components/FormComponent.js'

 ## Available Scripts

 In the project directory, you can run: